 God knows that I really really really need to lose weight.
-But, the stress have been winning the battle and I end up cooking sweets.
+But, the stress has been winning the battle and I end up cooking sweets.

 Have you heard about cronuts?
 They’re all the rage!
 The cronuts are a combination of croissant and donut.
 In other words, it is a donut made with croissant dough.
 Clever!!! don’t you think?

 According to what I could investigate, Dominique Ansel Bakery introduced the Cronut in May 2013.
 They are only available in his bakery in SoHo, New York.
 So…how the heck would I be able to try this sweetie?
 The only way that occurred to me was making it myself.
 Hands to work!… But as my time is very limited, buying ready-made dough was my best option.

 I used Pillsbury Crescent dough.
 You can get it at any grocery store -in the refrigerated section- and is very easy to work with.
 If you have the option of going to a fancy market and buy a croissant dough block it also works.
 This is just the lazy way!

 I had to make them twice.
-The first batch were uncooked inside.
+The first batch was uncooked inside.
 So the secret is not to use very hot oil because they will brown too fast on the outside but the inside will be still raw.
 Oil at 300°F seems to work best and be sure to cook them for 3-4 minutes, turning them around so they cook evenly.